JoseIgnacioTapia/JoseIgnacioTapia/README.md

 ### Hi World! 🤖
 # I'm JoeIT
 ## Frontend Web Developer
+**Self-taught learning something new every day following the path of Frontend development.**
+#OpenToWork

 <!--
 **JoseIgnacioTapia/JoseIgnacioTapia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.